immangat/all-alone-ai/part_1/README.md

 ### II Moving Notation

-Moves are represented as `[X, Yₛ, Z]`, where:
+Moves are represented as `[[X], Z]`, where:

-- X: Number of marbles moved (S for single, D for double, T for triple).
-- Y: Type of marble (B for black, W for white).
-    - If no subscript, the marbles are in a straight line.
-Subscript represents the shape of the marbles if they are double or triple (T, D).
-        - <sub>p</sub>: The marbles are in a diagonal shape with the left side pointing down and the right side pointing up.
-        - <sub>n</sub>: The marbles are in a diagonal shape with the right side pointing down and the left side pointing up.
+- X: Contains coordinates of each marble that will be moved in an array
-- Z: Direction of movement (R, L, U, D, UL, DL, UR, DR).
+- Z: Direction of movement (R, L, UL, DL, UR, DR).
     - R: Right
     - L: Left
-    - U: Up
-    - D: Down
     - UL: Up Left
     - DL: Down Left
     - UR: Up Right